 - Use a checklist: In addition to keeping the article instructions open in a separate window, you might find it helpful to copy and paste the keywords into a Word file where you can mark them as you go and make notes showing how many times you’ve used each one.
 Likewise, bolding the keywords as you spread them through the article will help you see them at a glance.
 (Just don’t forget to unbold the keywords before you submit the article!)

 Where to Find Out More

 You’ve now gained further knowledge about what SEO writing is and how it can help your clients.
-If you have a question about SEO writing, feel free to contact us.
-Online Writing Jobs is a longtime provider of high-quality SEO content.
-If you currently write with us, feel free to send our staff an email or to look up more information on our Writer Resources page.
+If you have a question about SEO writing, feel free to contact us: Online Writing Jobs is a longtime provider of high-quality SEO content.
+If you currently write with us, feel free to send our staff an email, check out some more in-depth material to help you improve your writing, or look up more information in our Writer Resources.

 If you’re not yet a writer with us, take a stab at it!
 Apply as a writer today!